 When You Need Planning Permission

-Extensions over 50% of the original house area usually need permission.
-New constructions, significant extensions, and conversions require approval.
-In Conservation Areas, rights are more limited.
-So, checking formal application needs is crucial.
+Extensions that cover more than 50% of the original house’s footprint typically need permission.
+New builds, major extensions, and property conversions all require approval too.
+In Conservation Areas, permitted development rights are even more restricted, so checking your specific requirements before committing to any plans is essential.

 Application Process and Costs